Birding Tour India: Andaman Islands Endemics

 We will look for the gorgeous endemic Andaman Woodpecker during this tour.

-Due to the remote location and age of these islands a number of endemic birds have evolved here, and these are the main targets of the tour and will include Andaman Teal, Andaman Nightjar, Andaman Coucal, Andaman Wood Pigeon, Andaman Cuckoo-Dove, Andaman Green Pigeon, Andaman Crake, Andaman Serpent Eagle, Andaman Masked Owl, Andaman Scops Owl, Hume’s Boobook, Andaman Boobook, Andaman Woodpecker, Andaman Cuckooshrike, Andaman Drongo, Andaman Treepie, Andaman Bulbul, White-headed Starling, Andaman Shama, and Andaman Flowerpecker.
-Pristine forest still remains in some areas, and we will spend the majority of our time in these areas, such as Chidiya Tapu and Mount Manipur (Harriet) National Park, where the vast majority of our endemic target birds occur.
-We will also be sure to visit other habitats, such as the Sippighat swamps, Shoal Bay, and other locations where we will check waterbodies, swamps, mangrove forests, and mudflats for a wide assortment of birds.
+The islands’ isolation has produced many endemics, which are our main tour targets.
+These include Andaman Teal, Andaman Nightjar, Andaman Coucal, Andaman Wood Pigeon, Andaman Cuckoo-Dove, Andaman Green Pigeon, Andaman Crake, Andaman Serpent Eagle, Andaman Masked Owl, Andaman Scops Owl, Hume’s Boobook, Andaman Boobook, Andaman Woodpecker, Andaman Cuckooshrike, Andaman Drongo, Andaman Treepie, Andaman Bulbul, White-headed Starling, Andaman Shama, and Andaman Flowerpecker.
+Pristine forest still remains in some areas, and we will spend the majority of our time in these areas, such as Chidiya Tapu and Mount Manipur (formerly Mount Harriet) National Park, where the vast majority of our endemic target birds occur.
+We will also visit Sippighat swamps, Shoal Bay, and other wetlands to search mangroves, mudflats, and waterbodies for an assortment of species.

 Andaman Islands birding tourAndaman Scops Owl is another of our endemic targets.